brookcs3/pleco-xa/deploying/README.md

 Run `railway up` from the same `railway-api` folder to deploy these functions.
 Railway will install the dependencies declared in `package.json` automatically.
+A `Dockerfile` is included so the service can be built and started without any additional configuration.

 ## 3. Integrate with the Paywall